Inshallhack/Write-ups/Break In CTF 2018/Connecting Will/README.md

 We need to find one or more value(s) whose MD5 hash starts with **ae** and does not contain any **e** or **f** past the second character.
-All of these hashes will evaluate as different during the first comparison, but be transformed to magic hashes when the conversion between the two checks occurs.
+All of these hashes will evaluate as different during the first comparison, but be transformed into magic hashes when the conversion between the two checks occurs.

 <p align="center">
 <img src="https://media.tenor.com/images/84dbf692a249261cf1df2074298e02dc/tenor.gif">